 It is difficult to extrapolate collision risk from one study and apply it to other power lines or compare it with other studies because of sitespecific conditions and varying study methods and metrics.
 Likewise, many collision studies have been conducted in high risk areas and would not be applicable to lower risk areas.
 Numerous authors have summarized collision mortality with power lines (e.g., Faanes 1987; Bevanger 1998; Alonso and Alonso 1999; Rubolini et al. 2005; and Jenkins et al. 2010) and report mortality rates ranging from no birds killed to several hundred birds killed along a given segment of line per year.
-The California Energy Commission (CEC) study being more vulnerable because they cannot readily maneuver.
+The California Energy Commission (CEC) study heavy-bodied birds, such as this common loon (Gavia immer), being more vulnerable because they cannot readily maneuver.